MobeenAshraf/SEO-Tools/README.md

 HREF TAG GENERATOR:
-it is a tol that generates href tag for your url given parameters ( language and country)
+it is a tool that generates href tag for your url given parameters ( language and country)

 Title Tag Optimizer: